tomedharris/blog/content/post/docker-and-laravel-development-environment.md

 }
 ```

-Quickly run yarn and npm run dev to pull in the nodejs modules and compile the CSS (if you don't have node installed, just create a static file in the public folder and pull it into the html).
+Quickly run yarn and npm run dev to pull in the nodejs modules and compile the CSS (if you don't have node installed, just create a static file in the public directory and pull it into the html).

 ```console
 yarn